viraj-nikam/canvas/readme.md

 sudo chmod o+w -R storage
 ```

-To enable uploads on the site, change the ownership of the uploads directory:
+To enable uploads on the site, give ownership of the uploads directory to the web server:

 ```sh
 sudo chown -R www-data:www-data public/uploads